 - Thyrsian gear comes from Thyrsian Requisition Cache boxes from Unranked PvP Weekly and can be purchased from the PvP vendor.

-Set Bonuses are now on Implants and obtaining them initially is fairly straightforward.
-Set Bonuses and their upgrades will be purchasable from a vendor.
+Set Bonuses are now on Implants and are referred to as Legendary Implants.
+Obtaining them is fairly straightforward.
+Legendary Implants and their upgrades are purchasable from a vendor.
 But first, you need to complete a Mission to gain access to this vendor.

 Speak to Lonndar Eadwinn on your Factions Fleet to get started.
 They can be found in the Supplies Section of your Factions Fleet near the other 7.0 Gear Vendors.

-You will then have to complete the following mission.
+You will then have to complete the following mission "Technological Advancements".

 Basically, you have to complete any of the various activities listed to charge a Neuro-Key.
 You can do any combination of the following activities: